- Origin: California, USA

 Ragdolls get along exceptionally well with people, including children and other pets.
 It is not uncommon for Ragdolls to choose one favourite human in the family, although they will get along with everyone.

 The Ragdoll is somewhat of a contradiction, both playful and relaxed at the same time.
 It is said that they are easy to train and enjoy playing fetch with their owners.
 They will meet you at the door when you return home from and follow you around the house as you do your chores.
-They are wonderful lap cats and quite happy to curl up on the sofa with you.
-While they love to be close to their family, Ragolls aren’t as demanding as other breeds of cat can be.
+They are lovely lap cats and quite happy to curl up on the sofa with you.
+While they love to be close to their family, Ragdolls aren’t as demanding as other breeds of cat can be.

-Ragdolls are a large breed of cat who are heavy boned with a muscular body.
-They can weigh between 6.5 – 8 kg (14 – 17.5 lbs) for males and females weighing slightly less at 5.5-7.5 kg (12-16.5 lbs).
+Large, muscular and heavy boned.
+The Ragdoll can weigh between 6.5 – 8 kg (14 – 17.5 lbs) for males and females weighing slightly less at 5.5-7.5 kg (12-16.5 lbs).

 The tail should be equal length to the body, thicker at the base and tapering at the tip.

 The semi-longhaired coat is silky, lying smoothly on the body with a sparse undercoat.
-Kittens are all white when they are born.
+Kittens are all-white when they are born.
 Their mask, ears, and tail darken up later.
 The Ragdoll comes in three patterns, bicolour, mitted, and colour point.